PATRONS & BOARD

 Founder, The Fifth Direction

-In 2004, David founded PR agency, The Sauce, servicing clients in Australia before the opening of a London branch in 2006 led to expansion across Europe, South-East Asia, China, India, Africa and the Middle East.
+In 2004, Asher founded PR agency, The Sauce, servicing clients in Australia before the opening of a London branch in 2006 led to expansion across Europe, South-East Asia, China, India, Africa and the Middle East.

 Prior to that, he spent over five years with AOL (formerly part of AOL Time Warner) as a regional Vice President, heading up consumer and corporate communications in Australia, Asia and Europe.